 Examples:

-• He is locked in.
+- He was found locked in.

-• She feels locked in.
+- She feels locked in.

 Hands-On